karamalqinneh/my-notes/README.md

 3. There is nothing hard.
 All you need to do is to outline the issue and break it down to smaller pieces, this will help you to have a better understanding  of the problem and if things are still not clear try explaining the issues to others this will help you a lot.

-4. Be as simple as you can.
+4. **Be as simple as you can**.
 Your mind can easily over complicate the problem which leads:
     1. Writing code that isn’t needed.
     2. Missing deadlines
     3. increasing complexity by adding unnecessary codes